MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/turn-external-sharing-on-or-off.md

 ## Video demonstration

-This video shows how the settings on <a href="https://go.microsoft.com/fwlink/?linkid=2185222" target="_blank">**Sharing** in the SharePoint admin center</a> affect the sharing options available to users.
+This video shows how the settings on the <a href="https://go.microsoft.com/fwlink/?linkid=2185222" target="_blank">**Sharing** page in the SharePoint admin center</a> affect the sharing options available to users.

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE4yw9m?autoplay=false]